-This document describes protocols for the Exchange to conduct Tribal Consultation in order to obtain advice and guidance reflecting the needs and concerns of the American Indian population on a regular, ongoing basis from California's Tribes, urban Indian programs, and Tribal health programs on matters regarding the establishment and ongoing operation of the Exchange.
-Tribal consultation will help develop the Exchange in a manner that ensures American Indians and Alaska Natives are optimally insured and covered in the Exchange and receive the full benefits of the Affordable Care Act.
+This document describes protocols for the Exchange to conduct Tribal Consultation in order to obtain advice on a regular, ongoing basis from California's Tribes, urban Indian programs, and Tribal health programs on matters regarding the establishment and ongoing operation of the Exchange.

-IV.
+III.
 Purpose

-The purpose of this Tribal Consultation Policy is to help structure and build meaningful relationships with California's Indian Tribes and to establish a clear, concise and mutually-acceptable process through which consultation can take place between the Exchange and Tribes.
-The Exchange will strive to engage in consultation prior to finalizing policies impacting Tribes.
+The purpose of this Tribal Consultation Policy is to help structure and build meaningful relationships with Indian Tribes, and to establish a clear, concise, and mutually-acceptable process through which consultation can take place between the Exchange and Tribes.
 The intent of this policy is to achieve the following: